Trix Twin Railway : History in Pictures 1938 to 1939

 Included in every set was a booklet about this famous train :-

 The two L.M.S. compounds were introduced.
-The passenger loco is on the left and the
+The passenger loco is on the left and the goods train version on the right.

 Maroon version of the 4-4-0 Catalogue Number 2/536 |